rkhax7/bluehost-free-trial/README.md

 # Bluehost Free Trial 2024 (Try Hosting For 30 Days)

 Bluehost is one of the most popular web hosting providers, especially for beginners and small businesses.
-Known for its affordable pricing and easy-to-use features, Bluehost is a top choice for anyone looking to start a website.
+Known for its affordable pricing and easy-to-use features, Bluehost is a top choice for anyone looking to start a website. <a href="https://www.w3schools.com">Visit W3Schools.com!</a>

 One of the best ways to try out Bluehost's services without any commitment is by using their free trial.
 This guide will walk you through how to make the most of the Bluehost free trial, what to expect, and how it can benefit you.